Does MCT Oil Break a Fast?

 Improved Brain Function

 When fasting, your thoughts may get blurry as blood sugar levels take a dip; MCT oil may have the ability to help the body produce ketones.
-Ketones are able to pass the blood-brain barrier effortlessly and provide an energy boost that could also boost your mental clarity.
+Ketones are able to pass the blood-brain barrier and provide an energy boost that could also boost your mental clarity.

 What Constitutes Breaking a Fast?

 At this point, it is easy to see just how useful MCT oil can be when used during the fasting period.
 It may give you the energy your body and mind need to get through the fasting period.
 More importantly, MCT may have the ability to help you avoid hunger pangs that threaten to make your fast even more challenging.
+However, that is the point, hunger comes with fasting, and if you consume something that takes away the hunger — that’s not necessarily fasting, is it?

 However, all this brings us back to the question, does MCT break a fast?
 The answer depends on what you consider as breaking a fast.
+We believe it does break a fast is large amounts, but in small amounts – like in a 1mL dropper, it does not break a fast.

 If you are looking to lose weight, consuming a few drops of MCT oil is not likely to keep you from getting the full weight loss benefits of fasting.
 This, therefore, means that MCT oil would not break your fast.
 Furthermore, given its low-calorie count, MCT oil is not likely to trigger an insulin response in the body.